SCH-IT-MurdochUni/NetworkingLabs/Reusable_Learning_Objects/exam_preparation.md

 Here are some common mistakes students make during exams:

 * Failing to carefully read the question.
-* Describing everything they know about the topic, rather than answering the question 9.
+* Describing everything they know about the topic, rather than answering the question.
 * Poor Time Management: Spending too much time on one question and not leaving enough time for others.
 * Ignoring Instructions: Not following specific instructions given in the exam, such as word limits or format requirements.